 If the visa is issued for a period longer than 90 days and up to a year, then, according to the Polish law, the respective person should apply for a residence permit in this country and our team of immigration lawyers in Poland can assist with advice on the steps involved in this procedure.
 We can also advise on how to obtain Polish citizenship by investment.

 How can American citizens apply for Polish visas?

 The procedure starts by applying for a visa with the Polish consulate or embassy operating in the region where the American citizen lives, which can be found in large cities such as New York, Chicago, Los Angeles and others.
 As presented above, the Polish legislation prescribes two types of visas addressed to American citizens: short-term visas, issued for a period of up to 90 days (Schengen visas A and C) and the long-term visa, issued for a period of minimum 90 days and up to 365 days (National Visa D).

-Regardless of what type of visa the person has obtained for Poland migration, if the stay in this country will be prolonged, it will be necessary to apply for a residence permit, in most of the cases.
+Regardless of what type of visa the person has obtained when immigrating to Poland, if the stay in this country will be prolonged, it will be necessary to apply for a residence permit, in most of the cases.
 American citizens who are the holders of a Polish visa can also request the extension of the visa, but only for specific legal reasons.
 For example, in the case of a National Visa D, the extension can be granted only once, if the below conditions are met at the same time:

 • the issuance is justified by a personal or professional reason of the applicant;